 |

-February | Assigned to District of Washington, D.C., 22nd Army Corps |
+February | Assigned to District of Washington, D.C., 22nd Corps |

-March 13 | Colonel Murphy resigned |
+March 13 | Colonel Murphy resigned. |

 March 26 | Henry O. Ryerson was appointed colonel |

-April 12 | Ordered to Suffolk, Va. attached to 3rd Brigade, 1st Division, 7th Army Corps, Dept. of Virginia |
+April 12 | Ordered to Suffolk, Virginia.
+Attached to the 3rd Brigade, 1st Division, 7th Corps, Department of Virginia |

-April 16-May 4 | Siege of Suffolk, Va. |
+April 16-May 4 |

 April 24 | Edenton Road |